YuliaKoryukina/green-plate-landing-/README.md

-# green-plate-landing-
+# 🥗 Green Plate Landing
-Landing page for a food delivery service.
-Custom UI/UX design developed by me.
+A responsive landing page for a food delivery service, featuring a custom-crafted UI/UX design.